alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 ## Miscellaneous Updates

-Many software and libraries will be upgraded.
+The operating system is being upgraded from *Debian 10 (Buster)* to *Debian 12 (Bookworm)*.
+Consequently, many software and libraries will be upgraded.
 Among the notable upgraded:

 * Erlang 25.2 (previously 21.2)
 * GDAL 3.9 (previously 2.4)